How I hand off designs to developers with Sketch y Zeplin

 Right Click> New Group from Selection

 And you can also drag and drop components, groups and sections to organize better.
-By doing this you can have a list of components organized by Sections and Groups that are automatically updated from Sketch.
+By doing this, Sketch will automatically update all the components, and you organized them into Sections and Groups.

-Everything is ready to send it to your developer or development team.
-In Zeplin’s project dashboard you just click on the “Share” button:
+Everything is ready to send to your developer or development team.
+In Zeplin's project dashboard, you click on the "Share" button:

-In the popup you can invite the developers by email (the email with which they registered in Zeplin) or you can send them the link for both the web and the app, both links are private and can only be seen by people who are invited to the project.
+In the popup, you can invite the developers by email (the email with which they registered in Zeplin) or send them the link for both the web and the app.
+Both links are private, and only users invited to the project have access to them.

-As you could see, Sketch and Zeplin allows you to pass in an orderly way and always in sync handoff the designs to the developers, including colors, fonts, sizes, spaces, etc.
+As you could see, Sketch and Zeplin allow you to pass in an orderly way and always in sync handoff the designs to the developers, including colors and fonts, sizes, spaces, etc.

-There are still more things that can be done with Zeplin, the developer can link the code of its components, its repository, snippets and even StoryBook with the Zeplin project, in the next post I will do that process.
+Zeplin can so do much more.
+For example, a developer can link the code of its components, its repository, snippets, and even StoryBook with the Zeplin project.
+In the next post, I will do that process.